Skip to main content

 • People who need structured therapeutic intervention

-• Those transitioning from inpatient care or rehab who need step-down care to maintain and continue progress
+• Those transitioning from inpatient care to rehab who need step-down care to maintain and continue progress

 • People looking to enhance their skills in coping and emotional regulation